Man tied to synagogue shooting suspect arrested

 Thirty-year-old Jeffrey Clark Jr., of Washington, D.C., made his initial court appearance Tuesday following his arrest last Friday.

-The FBI says Clark posted social media messages describing synagogue shooting suspect Robert Bowers as a "hero" and warning the massacre was a "dry run for things to come."
+The FBI says Clark posted social media messages describing synagogue shooting suspect Robert Bowers as a "hero" and warning of a "dry run for things to come."

 An agent's affidavit says Clark's relatives contacted the FBI after his younger brother killed himself within hours of the Pittsburgh attack.
 The FBI says Clark stated he and his brother fantasized about killing "Jews and blacks."